 Since joining Scheller College, Todd has taught the Management in the Healthcare Sector seminar every semester, winning teaching awards from both the College and Institute.
 In addition, he leads practicums on leadership and healthcare consulting.

-“What I’m doing as a professor of the practice is giving my students very practical exposure to rich, rewarding careers,” said Todd in a recent Georgia Tech Alumni Magazine feature.
+“What I’m doing as a professor of the practice is giving my students very practical exposure to rich, rewarding careers,” Todd said.